mwiraszka/LondonChessClub/README.md

 | 🔧  | Behind-the-scenes changes         |

 <details>
-<summary>v5.1.0 - March 13th, 2025</summary>
+<summary>v5.1.0 - March TBD, 2025</summary>

-- 🚀 Rename coordinators to volunteers and add new volunteer
+- 🚀 Increase size of link text and display underline animation when hovering over links
+- 🚀 Reorganize club information by incorporating a new FAQ section on the About page and raised cards on the Home page
-- 🚀 Improve table layout in About screen leadership section
+- 🚀 Improve table layout in About screen leadership section; rename coordinators to volunteers and add new volunteer
 - 🔧 Upgrade to Angular v19.2.2
 - 🔧 Upgrade third-party dependencies